 - Course repetition at Santiago Canyon College does not guarantee that other institutions will approve such an action.
 This determination will be made by the respective transfer institution.

 For courses designated as non-repeatable (Title 5, §55041), only the first two substandard grades may be excluded in computing the student's grade-point average (Title 5, §55042(c)).

-The petition is submitted to Admissions and Records of the student's home campus (SCC or SAC).
+The petition is submitted to the Admissions and Records Office of the student's home campus (SCC or SAC).
 Please consult with a college counselor about any questions regarding Academic Renewal eligibility.

 A student's academic standing and progress is calculated at the end of the fall and spring semesters (calculations are not done after the summer session or intersession), based only on the SCC/SAC units and cumulative (RSCCD Total) grade point average (GPA).
 Academic and Progress Probation calculations begin after a student has attempted 12 units or more at SCC/SAC.
 Students are placed on Academic Probation when their RSCCD Total GPA for all SCC/SAC coursework falls below 2.0.
 Students are placed on Progress Probation when the percentage of coursework at SCC/SAC has an entry of "W", "I", "NP", and "NC" which reaches or exceeds fifty percent (50%) of the coursework attempted.

 Students placed on academic probation for the first time (first semester under a RSCCD Total GPA of 2.0) are required to attend a counseling intervention workshop.
 An e-mail notification is sent to the student and a registration hold is placed on the student record until the completion of the workshop.